krnayak2601/Observability/README.md

 1. **Heavy Libraries**: Track internal errors and latency time within the library
 2. **External Access Libraries**: Track query count and latency when the library is used to access outside information

+### Rules
+There are two types of rules in Prometheus: **Recording Rules** and **Alerting Rules**.

+#### Recording Rules
+- **Purpose**: Precompute commonly used expressions and save results in new time series.
+- Go through prometheus-3.8.1.linux-amd64/rules/rule1.yml to view sample rules created
+- **Implementation**:
+  - Written in a separate rule file in YAML format.
+  - Write a PromQL expression to evaluate regularly.
+  - Give each record a name; instead of using the full PromQL, one can use the name.
+  - Feed the file to Prometheus service via `prometheus.yml` configuration.
+  - Prometheus will evaluate regularly after a specified time interval and store as a new time series and metric name in its storage engine.
+- **Benefits**:
+  - Faster execution
+  - Useful in speeding up dashboards
+  - Can be used by anyone using APIs
+  - Reduces load on Prometheus query engine

+#### Alerting Rules
+- **Purpose**: Define conditions that should trigger alerts based on metric values.
+- **Implementation**:
+  - Run ./alertmanager to bring up the UI on port 9093
+  - Define logic in the form of PromQL expressions to evaluate continuously.
+  - When conditions are met, they become alerts.
+  - Example: CPU usage should not be more than 90%.
+  - Written in YAML format (similar to recording rules).
+  - Each alert has:
+    - **Alert name**: Unique identifier for the alert
+    - **Expr**: PromQL expression that evaluates to true when alert should fire
+    - **For**: Duration the condition must be true before alert fires (optional)
+    - **Labels**: Additional labels to attach to the alert (e.g., severity, team)
+    - **Annotations**: Human-readable information about the alert (summary, description)
+  - Feed the file to Prometheus service via `prometheus.yml` configuration.
+  - Prometheus evaluates alerts regularly and sends them to Alertmanager when conditions are met.
+- **Alertmanager Integration**:
+  - Prometheus sends alerts to Alertmanager service.
+  - Alertmanager handles routing, grouping, silencing, and notification of alerts.
+  - Supports multiple notification channels (email, Slack, PagerDuty, webhooks, etc.).
+- **Benefits**:
+  - Proactive monitoring and issue detection
+  - Centralized alert management
+  - Alert grouping and deduplication
+  - Flexible notification routing
+  - Reduces alert fatigue through intelligent grouping